 Creating and running a program

 When you start writing code in Visual Studio, you begin with a project.
-A project contains all of the source code files, images, data files, and other odds and ends that will be bundled together to create a program.
-It also contains settings used to process and configure your code.
+A project contains all of the information and files required to create and run a program.

 Creating a new project